ExpressionEngine/cloud-files/docs/docs/index.md

 ### Amazon S3

 Amazon Simple Storage Service ([Amazon S3](https://aws.amazon.com/s3/)) is an object storage service offering industry-leading scalability, data availability, security, and performance.
-This adapter allows you to store files inside your  account.

 Continue reading [here for steps on getting setup with Amazon S3](./adapter-aws-s3.md)

 ### DigitalOcean Spaces

 [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces) is an S3-compatible object storage with a built-in CDN that makes data storage and delivery easy, reliable, and affordable.
-This adapter allows you to store files inside your.

 Continue reading [here for steps on getting setup with DigitalOcean Spaces](./adapter-do-spaces.md)